-Patagonia is organizing the third European edition of Running Up For Air (RUFA) on June 25.
-Whether it's for one hour or 24 hours, you'll be running for a good cause: air quality awareness.
+On June 25, Patagonia is organizing the third European edition of Running Up For Air (RUFA).
+Whether it's for an hour or 24 hours, you'll be running for a good cause: raising awareness of air quality.

 Objective: to eat up some altitude!

 On the format, each runner will be free to choose the distance he wants, the place and the time of the race.
 Whether it's an hour or 24 hours, you will simply have to try to chain the D+, in a natural environment or in the city (you can for example run on stairs).
-For the occasion, a Strava challenge was created with the objective of accumulating a maximum of positive elevation gain and raising as much money as possible for the preservation of the air we breathe (you can also make a direct donation to associations that fight against air pollution via the dedicated platform).
-The money raised will go directly to 18 European environmental groups that are taking concrete action and are committed to raising awareness and finding answers to this issue.
-Last year's event raised over 20,000 euros to educate and engage the responsibility of our governments for the quality of the air we breathe.
+For the occasion, a Strava challenge was created with the aim of accumulating a maximum of positive elevation gain and raising as much money as possible for the preservation of the air we breathe (you can donate directly to associations fighting air pollution via the dedicated platform).
+The money raised will go directly to 18 European environmental groups who are taking concrete action to raise awareness and find answers to this issue.
+Last year, the event raised over 20,000 euros to educate and engage the responsibility of our governments for the quality of the air we breathe.

 Run as a group to motivate yourself